moejolloy/de-terrific-totes-project/README.md

 #### **vars.tf**

-- A file containing variables for other terraform files.
+- A file containing variables for other Terraform files.

 ---

 ### 3. Makefile

-- A script file used to run validation checks on python code in the repository.
+- A script file used to run validation checks on Python code in the repository.
-- The Makefile can be run manually by running `Make all` in the cli.
+- The Makefile can be run manually by running `make all` in the CLI.
 - The file contains commands to:
   - Create the virtual environment.
-	- Install package requirments using **requirements.txt**.
+  - Install package requirements using **requirements.txt**.
-	- Install security, coverage and formating packages (bandit, safety, coverage, flake8).
+  - Install security, coverage and formatting packages (Bandit, Safety, Coverage, Flake8).
-	- Run unit-tests using **pytest** and all validation packages.
+  - Run unit-tests using **Pytest** and all validation packages.

 ---